radareorg/r2pm/docs/platforms.md

 # Platforms

-`r2pm` supports installing packages on the following operating systems, all running the `amd64` architecture:
+`r2pm` supports the currently supported version of the following operating systems, all running the `amd64` architecture:
-- Windows 7 and later
+- FreeBSD
 - Linux
-- macOS 10.14+
+- macOS
+- Windows